Contact Dr Jim Nixon

 - Nixon J & McGuinness B (2013) Framing the Human Dimension in Cybersecurity, EAI Endorsed Transactions on Security and Safety, 13 (2).

 - Anand S, Ware J M, Sharples S, Jackson M & Nixon J (2006) Schematic maps in MobileGIS environments: an automated simulated annealing based case study, Cognitive Processing, 7 (1) 7-8.

 - Nixon J (2012) Structured assessment of performance advantage from future interface technologies.
-In: International conference on Ergonomics & Human Factors, Blackpool, 16 April 2012.
+In: Contemporary ergonomics and human factors, 2012, Blackpool, 16-19 April 2012.

-- Nixon J., Sharpies S. & Jackson M. (2008) Less is more?
+- Nixon J, Sharples S & Jackson M (2008) Less is more?
 Navigating with different types of information on a small-screen device.
-In: 52nd Human Factors and Ergonomics Society Annual Meeting, New York, 22 September 2008.
+In: 52nd Human Factors and Ergonomics Society Annual Meeting, 2008, New York, 22-26 September 2008.

-- Nixon J., Sharpies S. & Jackson M. (2007) Presenting spatial information on a mobile device: Differences in workload and performance.
-In: The 51st Human Factors and Ergonomics Society Annual Meeting, Baltimore, 1 October 2007.
+- Nixon J, Sharples S & Jackson M (2007) Presenting spatial information on a mobile device: Differences in workload and performance.
+In: 51st Human Factors and Ergonomics Society Annual Meeting, 2007, Baltimore, Maryland, 1-5 October 2007.

-- Anand S., Ware J., Sharples S., Nixon J. & Jackson M. (2006) Automated schematic mapping for MobileGIS: Technical developments and human factors requirements.
-In: Tenth International Conference on Information Visualisation (IV'06), London, 5 July 2006.
+- Anand S, Ware J, Sharples S, Nixon J & Jackson M (2006) Automated schematic mapping for MobileGIS: Technical developments and human factors requirements.
+In: Tenth International Conference on Information Visualisation (IV'06), London, 5-7 July 2006.